Blockchain Meets COVID-19: A Framework for Contact Information Sharing and Risk Notification System: System Design

-In order to save the operating cost of the smart contract $\mathtt{Contract^{location}}$ and maintain the accuracy of the location $\mathtt{L}$ status record, the coming requests $Req$s trigger the smart contract $\mathtt{Contract^{location}}$ to check and update the infection status for the location $\mathtt{L}$, otherwise the smart contract $\mathtt{Contract^{location}}$ will not actively check the infection status of the location $\mathtt{L}$.
-This design ensures that users can get the latest location status for their requests while avoiding the operations of the smart contract.
+To solve the operation cost challenge and have better maintaining of the location infection status, only the coming requests $\mathtt{Req}$s trigger $\mathtt{Contract^{location}}$ to check and update the infection status, whose operation cost is linearly associated with users' request.
+This design ensures that users can get the latest infection status while avoiding the contract's unnecessary self-check operations, causing extra costs.

-(d) \textbf{Data Storage Layer}\\ We have deployed a distributed blockchain database $DB$ in the data storage layer, and every user and computing node can be synchronized in our network to get a complete database, which is consistent with the data of others.
-From the perspective of data storage, the traditional centralized database stores all data\cite{10.1093/nar/gkj092} in one data center; the traditional distributed database stores data in multiple data centers, but each center may not have global complete data\cite{10.1145/1773912.1773922}.
-From the data management perspective, traditional databases require a central node to process read and write requests to the database, but a blockchain database does not require a central node to process read and write requests \cite{blockchainIntro}\cite{blockchain} because all users can have the same database locally, to directly query for consistent results.
+We proposed a $\mathtt{Contract^{special}}$ in Bluetooth-based tracing service to receive all $\mathtt{Tx}$s containing infected Bluetooth contact records only, which are stored in the blockchain database \cite{Ethereum_Yellow_Paper}\cite{vujivcic2018blockchain}.
+It supports users to synchronize these contact records based on the $\mathtt{Contract^{special}}$ address from the APIs\cite{Etherscan_API} without gas consumption.
+The contact history is queried locally on the user's database, which places no operating cost requirements on the system.
+Therefore, the third challenge, operating costs, has also been resolved.

-In our system, the blockchain database will store all transactions in the network, including users' Bluetooth contact records, check-in information of the visited locations, and the change of the user's public health status.
-The three tracing services mentioned above, location-based contact tracing, Bluetooth-based contact tracing, and health tracing services, except location-based contact tracing requiring smart contracts to update and store infection status to the database, in the other two services, users can query the blockchain database directly for personal contacts and visiting records.
+(d) \textbf{Data Storage Layer}\\ We propose a distributed blockchain database $\mathtt{DB}$ in the Data Storage Layer.
+Different from centralized database\cite{le2006biomodels} and traditional distributed database\cite{lakshman2010cassandra}, this design provides a consistent and synchronized database among entities in the network, so every user and computing node can get the same complete database.